kyverno/website/content/en/docs/Installation/_index.md

 #### Roles

+Kyverno requires the following permissions:
+* create and update select resources in its namespace (e.g. `Lease` used for leader elections) and some cluster-wide resources (e.g. `ValidatingWebhookConfiguration` used for registering and managing webhooks).
+* create, update, delete, get, list, and watch Kyverno custom resources such as `ClusterPolicy`.
+* view, list, and watch resources to apply validation policy rules during background scans.
+* create, update, delete, get, list, and watch resources managed via [generate policy](/docs/writing-policies/generate/) rules.

-Kyverno creates the following roles that are bound to the `kyverno-service-account`:
+Kyverno creates the following roles that are bound to the `kyverno-service-account`

 {{% alert title="Tip" color="info" %}}
 Use `"kubectl get clusterroles,roles -A | grep kyverno"` to view all Kyverno roles.